andrecaiado/spring-boot-aop/README.md

 }
 ```

-Making a `GET` request to the `/employees/v1/{id}` endpoint will trigger the `before` advice and log the method name and its arguments as shown below.
+Example of the message logged when this advice is triggered:

 ```
-2024-06-12T17:42:51.300+01:00  INFO 85990 --- [spring-boot-template] [nio-8080-exec-2] c.e.springbootaop.aspect.LoggingAspect   : Executing method: EmployeeService.getEmployeeById(..) with arguments: [1]
+2024-06-12T17:42:51.300+01:00  INFO 85990 --- [spring-boot-aop] [nio-8080-exec-2] c.e.springbootaop.aspect.LoggingAspect   : Executing method: EmployeeService.getEmployeeById(..) with arguments: [1]
 ```

 ### @After